ayyyq/ayyyq.github.io/_pages/about.md

 <!-- ## About Me -->
 I am a third-year Master's student at Fudan University, advised by Prof. [Xipeng Qiu](https://xpqiu.github.io/).
 Currently, My  research centers on the trustworthiness of large language models under the guidance of Prof. [Pengfei Liu](https://plms.ai/people/index.html), and I am very fortunate to receive mentoring from Prof. [Graham Neubig](https://www.phontron.com/) during this period.
 Before joining Fudan, I obtained my bachelor's degree from the University of Chinese Academy of Sciences in 2021.

-My primary research interests revolve around the trustworthiness of large language models, with a particular focus on issues related to hallucination and honesty.
+My primary research interests revolve around the trustworthiness of large language models, with a particular focus on issues related to truthfulness and honesty.
 Previously, I worked in the area of Information Extraction.

 # Education
 - **Fudan University**